shivannis/xandr-docs-public/xandr-docs/monetize/supported-creative-macros.md

 ---
 title: Microsoft Monetize - Supported Creative Macros
-description: The article explains the creative macros that can be used for all, mobile, and video impressions.
+description: Explore creative macros that can be used for all, mobile, and video impressions.
 Additionally, privacy and function macros are supported as well. ms.date: 10/28/2023
 ---